 - post-modern science, if it even exists

 - why people enjoy watching others destroy things.

 If you or someone you know is also interested in any of these aforementioned topics, please, let's connect.

-Except for minimum-wage jobs while in high school, painting houses, mowing lawns, and tutoring during college, my full work history is on LinkedIn.
+Except for minimum-wage jobs while in high school, painting houses, mowing lawns, and tutoring mathematics during college at The University of Chicago, my full work history is on LinkedIn.
 But that doesn't explain how I went from management consulting to textbook editing to high school teaching to professional singing to graduate school to science journalism.

 Right out of college I wanted to be a management consultant because I wanted to learn about as many different careers as possible all at once.
 It might have been my first and last career to work at Price Waterhouse, now PriceWaterhouseCoopers.

 I learned I like to learn about most anything and that I loved to present what I had learned and work on a plan to make things better, whatever those things were.